munn33b/munn33b/README.md

 Here are some ideas to get you started:
 -->
 - ♑ I am creatively curious and a self-learner.
 I love exploring new technologies and currently learning new skills.
-- 🔭 I’m currently working on Autonomous Pick and Place Robotic Arm based on YOLOv3 Object Detection and Classification System
+- 🔭 I’m currently working with AWS DeepRacer (Simulation, Programming and custom Machine Learninng Models)
-- 🌱 I’m currently learning ROS (Robot Operating System) and PyTorch (Machine Learning Framework in Python)
+- 🌱 I’m currently learning Embedded Systems Programming and PyTorch (Machine Learning Framework in Python)
 - 👯 I’m looking to collaborate on AI Projects
 - 🤔 I’m looking for help with Programming especially C++
 - 💬 Ask me about Anything related to Robotics